rlad78/cucm-py/README.md

 # CUCM Toolkit

+> Please note that this is **still very early in development** and at this time and it is still recommended to use the original [ciscoaxl](https://github.com/PresidioCode/ciscoaxl) module.

 ## Background

 This project is a fork of PresidioCode's [ciscoaxl](https://github.com/PresidioCode/ciscoaxl) Python module that aims to address a lot of the issues/annoyances found over its use.
 The main goals for improving the AXL SDK are the following: